ironhack-labs/data-labs/module-3/lab-nlp/challenge-3.md

 * The dataset was downloaded from [Kaggle](https://www.kaggle.com/kazanova/sentiment140).
 We made a slight change on the original data so that each column has a label.

 * The dataset is huuuuge (1.6m tweets).
-When you develop your data analysis codes, you can use a subset of the data (e.g. 20k records) so that you will save a lot of time when you test your codes.
-When you create the subset, use `.copy()` to create a clone of the data.
+When you develop your data analysis codes, you can sample a subset of the data (e.g. 20k records) so that you will save a lot of time when you test your codes.

 ### Prepare Textual Data for Sentiment Analysis